A Dynkin Game with Independent Processes and Incomplete Information: Future research

 \textbf{Acknowledgments}

 We are most grateful to Ioannis Karatzas for his very careful readings and many valuable suggestions.
 We thank Erik Ekström for suggesting to us a problem, still open, that motivated us to work along the present lines.
-Many thanks go also to Milind Hegde and Shalin Parekh for pointing us to valuable results that were used in the paper.
+Many thanks go to Milind Hegde and Shalin Parekh for pointing out relevant results that we used in the paper.
+We also thank the anonymous referees for very valuable comments that helped significantly improve the exposition of the paper, and for motivating us to explore the mixed strategy setting.